-(Expect a full chapter soon on Mind-guiding – as an invited chapter to an international book with Wiley Publishers).
+(Expect a full chapter soon on Mind-guiding – or mutual exchanges where all learn and all teach – as an invited chapter to an international book on mentoring with Wiley Publishers).
 Both experts and upstarts claim to see unlimited potential in shared wisdom.
 Yet seasoned mentors too often advise clever cronies to operate much like themselves, with little regard for rapidly changing horizons.

 Few would disagree – it’s time to shift tutoring approaches to reflect more balanced and reciprocal coaching.
 Guidance based on mutual brainpower potential, and experience from differences, rather than on entitlement, age or seniority.

 In my capstone management course, Lead Innovation with the Brain in Mind, one newly coined term – mindguiding – changes the management structure of any organization.
 How so?

 Mind-guiding, defines a reciprocal learning-leading process, that highlights neural pathways to innovative results.
 It’s a new way to lead big ideas, and learn new talents at the same time.
 It sidesteps moodiness of a few senior players, but supports serotonin-led innovations at many levels.

 Using 10 tools below – mind-guides set a mutual stage for clever results across differences.